informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 and [handler
 interface](https://github.com/cosmos/ics/tree/master/spec/ics-025-handler-interface)

-Most of the necessary data types for the light client already exist (pubkey/signature, blockid, vote), with support for serialization/deserialization.
+The light client operates primarily on data types that are already implemented (headers, public keys, signatures, votes, etc.).
 The crux of the light client is verifying validator sets by computing their merkle root, and verifying commits by checking validator signatures.
-The particular data structures used by Tendermint have considerably more features/functionality, much of which is not needed for the light client protocol - hence it can be abstracted away from the core verification logic.
+The particular data structures used by Tendermint have considerably more features/functionality, much of which is not needed for the light client protocol - hence the light client library should abstract over it.

 In addition to the core verification logic, the light node needs a way to receive data from full nodes, to detect conflicting information, and to report